rtb506/akamai-api-security-labs/README.md

 ---

+## 🚀 Start Here (60-second overview)

+If you only have a minute, read this section and click one link.

+### Best writeups

+- **Day 1 – BOLA in crAPI Shop Orders**
+  End-to-end Broken Object Level Authorization: exploit sequential order IDs, quantify blast radius (200+ orders), and outline Akamai behavioral detection.

+- **Akamai Architecture Notes**
+  How App & API Protector and API Security work together (edge enforcement + deep analytics) using Native Connector and the 4-pillar model.

+> Tip: You can reuse the existing Day 1 links here.
+Just copy the two bullets from the “Lab Index → Day 1” section and paste them under this heading.

+### One simulated detection story

+> Authenticated user accesses 200+ unique order IDs in 10 minutes, after a 14-day baseline of 2–3/day.

+- Signals: sudden spike in object ID cardinality, abnormal access pattern for a single token/IP/user.
+- Detection: Akamai API Security flags behavioral anomaly and pushes high risk score to App & API Protector.
+- Response: TAM opens Sev1, correlates to BOLA pattern, and guides customer to fix authorization logic + tune enforcement.

+### Executive summary (5 lines)

+- 32-hour focused program to move from network defender (Firepower/Snort) to API security TAM.
+- Labs cover OWASP API Top 10 attack patterns plus how Akamai detects and mitigates them.
+- Each lab documents: **attack path → signals/logs → mitigation → customer messaging**.
+- Evidence: writeups, diagrams, and flashcards designed to explain risk from L7 to VP/CISO level.
+- All work is done on intentionally vulnerable training environments (no real systems targeted).

 ## 🎯 About This Project

 This repository documents a structured 32-hour intensive training program designed to bridge network security expertise (Cisco Firepower, Snort IDS) with modern API security offensive/defensive capabilities.
 The focus is on **demonstrating practical exploitation skills** while understanding **how Akamai API Security detects and prevents** these attacks.